 Thomas University’s Clinical Mental Health Counseling and Clinical Rehabilitation Counseling degree program is approved to offer students the opportunity to sit for their licensure and CRC exam after 75% of program coursework in completed.
 Students who pass their exams during program completion will graduate with their NCC and CRC already earned, improving marketability in the workforce.

-A specialization in Alcohol and Addictions counseling can be attained by completing an additional 12 graduate level credit hours in this discipline.
+Specializations in Alcohol and Addictions counseling and School Counseling can be attained by completing an additional 12 graduate level credit hours in these discipline.

 “The advantage I enjoy every day on my job as an LPC Intern is only possible because of the outstanding education that I was privileged and honored to receive at Thomas University ”